caiok/bookkeeper-docker/Readme.md

 Bookkeeper configuration is located in `${BK_DIR}/conf`.
 When run script is executed it copies all contents of `/conf` dir to `${BK_DIR}/conf`, then apply several substitutions in `${BK_DIR}/conf/bk_server.conf` with values contained in environment variables.

-Some of these values should be left unchanged (e.g. the internal directories where bookkeeper stores data) unless you are sure of what you are doing.
+Some of these values should be left unchanged (e.g. the container directories where bookkeeper stores data) unless you are sure of what you are doing.
 The environment variables that you possibly need to change (and that necessarily need to specify even if you pass your own bk conf files) are listed below.

 Example showing how to use your own configuration files: